 It is true that a first-offense DWI can happen to anyone, even a sober person.
 If you have been arrested for DWI in Houston for the first time, it is important that you receive guidance from an experienced and Board Certified DWI specialist attorney.
-Doug Murphy is an experienced and Board Certified DWI Attorney in Houston who practices throughout Texas.
-Doug Murphy was recently voted the Lawyer of the the Year for by his peers for his work in DWI Defense in the 2021 edition of Best Lawyers in America published in U.S. News & World Report magazine.
+Doug Murphy is an experienced and Board Certified DWI Attorney based out of Houston and practices throughout Texas.
+Doug Murphy was recently voted the Lawyer of the the Year for by his peers for his work in DWI Defense in the 2021 and 2023 edition of Best Lawyers in America published in U.S. News & World Report magazine.
 To discuss the pitfalls of a first-offense DWI and to learn why it is important to fight the charge, contact the Doug Murphy Law Firm, P.C.

 The Consequences of a First-Offense DWI Conviction in Houston TX

 There are countless reasons why a DWI conviction is a big deal, even in the case of a first offense in Houston.
 While some of these consequences stem directly from the statute, others are collateral consequences that may come as a surprise to you.
 Some of the effects of a first offense DWI conviction are discussed below.

 A Conviction Carries up to 180 Days in Jail